PrincessRuth90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permissions to the owner and the group owner
+A script that adds execution permission to the owner,the group owner and the other users